-So how is sex determined?
-At birth, a doctor assigns the infant a sex (and therefore, a gender) based on the appearance of the external genitals.
-Assigning sex does not involve chromosomes, gonads, hormone prevalence, etc. — and it certainly doesn’t include gender identity (which typically begins to develop around age 4.)
-Virtually no one has genetic testing done to determine chromosome type; or a gonadal biopsy to confirm testicular, ovarian, or ovo-testicular tissue types; or a hormone panel at birth and again at puberty to test levels of testosterone/androgens and estrogens; etc. The list goes on.
-For centuries, Western medicine has debated which of these characteristics determine “true” sex, ironically breaking apart the very binary their research sought to prove.
+So what is sex and how is it determined?
+At birth, a doctor assigns the infant a sex, and therefore a gender, based on the appearance of the external genitals.
+Assigning sex does not typically involve chromosomes, gonads, hormone prevalence, etc. — and it doesn’t include gender identity that starts to develop around age 4.
+“Sex” is largely a social construct.
+Virtually no one has genetic testing to determine chromosome type; or a gonadal biopsy to classify tissue types; or a hormone test at birth and again at puberty; etc. For these reasons, sex is not a biological constant, far from it.

 A very common intersex characteristic is hypospadia, where the urethra (the tube that connects to the bladder) exits the body anywhere except the tip of the penis.